Linaro/lite-lava-docker-compose/README.md

 ## Configuration (advanced, for physical DUT purposes)

-Make sure you went through the basic configuration first, it is mandatory for this step.
+If you're setting up a standalone dispatcher container, make sure you go through the above configuration first, it is mandatory for this step.
 In order to run test jobs on physical devices we will need a couple of additional setup steps:

 * PDU control:
   * The dispatcher docker container will already download pdu scripts from